 Justin Gamiao is the Community Engagement Representative, and graduated from University of California, San Diego during Spring of 2019.

-"Did you purchase a stole?"
+"Did you purchase a stole or sash?"

 Carolina: Since I was the first in my family to attend graduation, I didn’t have much previous knowledge on what to buy, such as stoles.
 I did design a custom stole, which I got to wear for family pictures and during graduation.